Mutant Genes and Outdoor Healing: Why and How I’m Thru-Hiking the AT

 Here We Are

 That was nearly three years ago.
-While waiting that length of time has been liking asking a seven-year-old to wait three years for Christmas morning.
-It has also had its benefits.
+Waiting that length of time has been liking asking a seven-year-old to wait three years for Christmas morning, but it has also had its benefits.
 Since then, we’ve gone on a few weeklong backpacking trips, including the first 100 miles of the AT from Georgia.
 We’ve been able to sell the house, downsize considerably, pay off the cars, and get our packs down to respectable 11.5 and 13 pound base weights.
 We have a better idea of what works for us when hiking, and we’ve continued growing together as a couple through that time.
 Once Brian finishes up his last year of training coming up in late June, we will be hitting the trail July 6 at Baxter State Park.

 I have no qualms that this will be easy or that every turn will have a view.
 Of course, I’m also looking forward to the fact that this is a challenge, knowing full well that I am capable of making this.
 I know I can do it.
 I know Brian can do it.
 We’re weird, stubborn asses that enjoy pain in the name of fun and look for that which will provoke us in the greatest way possible.
 Maybe life, along with all its trials and glories, has pointed us in the direction of one of our most epic challenges and adventures yet.
 I can’t wait to start hiking home.